sjkingo/django-project-template/README.md

   * Note that internationalization is disabled!
 * `settings` app to store site-specific settings by providing `settings/dev.py` and `settings/prod.py` files.
-* Enables the admin interface with the [Grappelli skin](https://github.com/sehmaschine/django-grappelli).
-* Enables the following apps by default:
+* Enables the [django-debug-toolbar](https://github.com/jazzband/django-debug-toolbar) app for development
-  * django-debug-toolbar
-  * django-grappelli
 * Flat project structure (no sub-directory called `project_name`).
 * Serves static and media files when using the development server.
 * Password validation is enabled for Django's auth system.

 ## Installation

-Note: This will install the latest stable version of Django (at the time of writing, 1.10.5).
+Note: This will install the latest stable version of Django (at the time of writing, 2.0).
 If this is undesirable, manually download [requirements.txt](https://raw.github.com/sjkingo/django-project-template/master/requirements.txt) and edit accordingly.